Over 25 actionable festive packaging tips

 Another gripe for consumers is receiving packaging that is nigh on impossible to open.

-Whilst it is essential that your packaging protects your products on their way to the retail outlet or consumers’ delivery address, frustration at not getting into the exciting new purchase can reflect poorly on your brand and products.
+Whilst it is essential that your packaging protects your products on their way to the retail outlet for consumers’ delivery address, frustration at not getting into the exciting new purchase can reflect poorly on your brand and products.

 However, numerous options exist to resolve this, including tear strips and clever locking mechanisms to improve the unboxing experience.